 Regardless of how the rich earn their money trading bonds, performing surgery, or starting new companies, providing legal work, it's no longer so lucrative.

-The rich get poorer, but no one else gets richer, and society is worse off.
+The rich get poorer, but no one else gets richer and society is worse off.

 A tenth of American families in 2004 made nearly half of all charitable gifts.

-Not to mention because of the wealth, but the tax deduction is going to go away for charity.
+That's going to be cut back, not to mention because of the wealth, but the tax deduction is going to go away for charity.

-But cheering at its eclipse may be premature and misguided.
+George W. Bush's favorable tax changes, but cheering at its eclipse may be premature and misguided.

 The contradiction is that many of the large gains at the top, rich incomes that are routinely deplored, also provide the economic fuel for desired spending at the bottom.